Doop (character): Return

 Doop returns in a story published in the Nation X anthology series, where he is brought onboard Utopia as a private investigator.
-The story is revealed to be nothing more than a dream, and that Doop is later shown living with a beautiful woman elsewhere.
 The first issue of Wolverine and the X-Men lists Doop as an adjunct member of the teaching staff at the Jean Grey Institute for Higher Learning.
 He is eventually shown substituting for Kitty Pryde's "Introduction to Religion" class, though, under Doop, the course largely consists of watching films while Doop takes naps.
 The students are shown to be comically unable to decipher Doop's lesson plan.
-Teaching, however, is a cover for Doop's real position.
-Wolverine alone knows that Doop is actually the secret protector of the school, spending most of his time gathering and acting upon information regarding possible threats to the students.
-He again protects the unwary students from a super-villain attack, post-graduation, using sonics.

-Doop makes a comeback in Young Avengers as the designated driver at the end of the Young Avengers' party.
-He is seen waiting with his arms crossed on the jet's loading ramp as Transonic carries an asleep Pixie on board.
+Doop secretly gathers information regarding possible threats to the students.

-After semi-regular appearances in Wolverine and the X-Men, Doop returned in April 2014 in his own 5-issue mini-series, All New Doop, written by creator Peter Milligan, penciled by David Lafuente, with covers by Mike Allred.
+After semi-regular appearances in Wolverine and the X-Men, Doop returned in April 2014 in a five-issue mini-series, All New Doop, written by creator Peter Milligan, penciled by David Lafuente, with covers by Mike Allred.
 This series focuses on Doop's romantic feelings for Kitty Pryde.
 It also has the return of Doop's old teammate, the Anarchist.